1. ICF and CSA Rules.

 10.2 Canoes may not be replaced during the marathon.
 Paddlers must finish in the canoe they started in.
 Any paddler who replaces a canoe during the marathon will be disqualified.

-10.3 Canoes may be repaired at the stop over, provided the paddler managed to reach the day’s finish, or a paddler may start the next day at the place where the boat broke, after repairs were done, at the discretion of the race committee.
+10.3 Canoes may be repaired at the stop over, provided the paddler managed to reach the day’s finish.
+A paddler may start the next day at the place where the boat broke, after repairs were done, at the discretion of the race director.

 10.4 Canoes must be numbered in accordance with CSA Regulations.
 Numbers must not be obscured by any items fixed to the canoes.